Matteoleccardi/2022FilamentClassifierNET/HOWTORUN.md

 Once Python 3.10.5 has been installed, you should be able to open up a terminal and check that 'py --version' or 'python3 --version' or 'python3.10 --version' return *Python 3.10.5*.
 For any issue check the online resources of python.org or Stack Overflow.

-**2. Install required packages in a virtual environment.** The whole procedure can be found in the [python.org documentation](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
+**3. Install required packages in a virtual environment.** The whole procedure can be found in the [python.org documentation](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
 Once you get to the tutorial section [Creating a virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment), be sure to have the terminal located inside the *2022FilamentClassifierNET* folder.
 After creating the virtual environment, you should have:
 - 2022FilamentClassifierNET
   - Dataset
   - NeuralNetwork
   - ...
   - venv

 Now, you have to activate the virtual environment.
 To do so, keep following the [linked tutorial](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#activating-a-virtual-environment).
 NOTE: after you finish playing around with the project, be sure to deactivate the virtual environment.

-Now it is time to install the packages.
+It is time to install the packages.
 Again, it should be as easy as to follow the instruction in the [linked tutorial](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#using-requirements-files).
 If your machine has an NVIDIA graphic card, then you should use *REQUIREMENTS_PY_NVIDIA.txt*, otherwise you should use *REQUIREMENTS_PY.txt*.
 It is possible that, for the installation to work, you will have to repeat the installation through '... -m pip install -r req_file.txt' a couple of times, untill all packages are installed without errors.

 All packages should now be installed.